 Surface water Ground water

-Use: [in €/m3] [in €/m3]
+Use: [in EUR/m 3] [in EUR/m 3]

-Public water
+Public water supply 0.051 0.051

-supply 0.05 0.05

 Heat pumps 0.005 0.005

-Cooling 0.005 0.05
+Cooling 0.005 0.051

-Irrigation 0.005 0.05
+Irrigation 0.005 0.051

-Other uses 0.020 0.05
+Other uses 0.020 0.051

-Rebates of up to 90 percent are available for waterintensive agricultural, forestry, and industrial enterprises which might otherwise be affected in their competitive position.
-This rebate is conditional on taking all available measures to save water and to use surface instead of ground water.
-Similar rebates can be granted if they are in the interest of the public.
+Rebates of up to 90 percent are available for water-intensive agricultural, forestry, and industrial enterprises which might otherwise be affected in their competitive position.
+This rebate is conditional on taking all available measures to save water and to use surface water instead of ground water.
+Similar rebates can be granted in the public interest.

-When the water resource tax was proposed in Baden-Württemberg, an annual revenue of about €81.8 million was projected.
+When the water resource tax was proposed in Baden-Württemberg, an annual revenue of about 81.8 million Euro was projected.
 This level was achieved in the first three years.
-Since then, the revenue has fallen to €71.6 million and is now assumed to have stabilized.
-Part of the revenue goes to farmers as compensation for land use restrictions.
+Since then, the revenue has fallen to 71.6 million Euro and is now assumed to have stabilized.
+Part of the revenue goes to farmers in the form of compensation for land use restrictions.